Beyond Frosting » Recipes » Desserts » Pies » Easy Pie Crust

 A close-up shot of the crimped edges of a homemade butter pie crust

-Flaky Homemade Pie Crust
+Why This Flaky Homemade Pie Crust Recipe Works

-I pulled together a few of my favorite pie crust components to make it – vinegar and an egg.
-The egg helps bind the crust together while the vinegar keeps it supple, making it the easiest crust to work with ever!
-No more cracking and falling apart when you’re trying to transfer it to the pie plate.
-Phew!
+• Rich and structured.
+I pulled together a few of my favorite pie crust components to make it: vinegar and an egg.
+The egg helps bind the crust together while the vinegar keeps it supple.
+This makes the dough very easy to work with.

-• Unsalted Butter: Cold from the fridge.
+• Unsalted Butter – Make sure the butter is cold from the fridge.

-• Egg: To bind everything together.
+• Egg – To bind everything together.

 How to Make Pie Crust From Scratch